 Linder hypothesis proposes an economics conjecture about international trade structure: The more similar the demand structures of countries, the more they will trade with one another.
 This is one of the salient points in the discussion of globalization.
 Furthermore, international trade will still occur between two countries having identical preferences and factor endowments.
 The hypothesis was proposed by economist Staffan Burenstam Linder in 1961 as a possible resolution to the Leontief paradox, which questioned the empirical validity of the Heckscher-Ohlin theory [Wikipedia,2017].
 Linder proposed an alternative theory of trade that was consistent with Leontief's findings.
 The Linder hypothesis presents a demand based theory of trade in contrast to the usual supply based theories involving factor endowments.
 Linder hypothesized that nations with similar demands would develop similar industries.
 These nations would then trade with each other in similar, but differentiated goods.
 Trade liberalization and exchange is the core of this theory.
 Nigeria is endowed with all the basic factor of production.
+The question now becomes should Nigeria trade only with those countries that are endowed in similar factors of production.
 The answer to the question makes this hypothesis relevant to this study.